ietf-tools/bibxml-service/docs/ref/glossary.rst

    internal source
    indexed source
        Primary, fast to access source
-       that returns bibliograhpic data in Relaton format with minimal or no processing and supports structured search.
+       that returns bibliographic data in Relaton format with minimal or no processing and supports structured search.

        Itself is not an authoritative source and is ephemeral.